oracle/template-repo/README.md

 *This repository acts as a template for all of Oracle’s GitHub repositories.
 It contains information about the guidelines for those repositories.
-All files and sections contained in this template are mandatory for all repositories.
-A GitHub app ensures alignment with the guidelines.
+All files and sections contained in this template are mandatory, and a GitHub app ensures alignment with these guidelines.
 To get started with a new repository, replace the italic paragraphs with the respective text for your project.*

 # Project name